Every business by law must ‘keep the books’ – hence the term bookkeeping. But what do you know about bookkeepers? Ever wondered:

 - Prepare for year-end tax and VAT returns

 - Keep on top of day-to-day cash flow

 - Efficiently run their finances

 Traditionally, bookkeepers kept paper records of business transactions.
 Today, a bookkeeper’s tasks are diverse and highly sophisticated – requiring skilled knowledge.

-If you are considering a career in bookkeeping, please click on our infographic below to view the top reasons to become a bookkeeper.
+Bookkeeping is an extremely rewarding career and has many benefits.
+If you are considering a career in bookkeeping, please view below the top reasons to become a bookkeeper.

 What’s on a bookkeeper’s ‘to do’ list?

 As well as keeping a financial ‘paper trail’ to balance the accounts, a bookkeeper’s role is extensive.
 Here’s just a snapshot of different tasks undertaken:

 - Data processing